tomkosdev/enemy-territory-stuff/README.md

-# Useful tools for game Wolfenstein Enemy Territory
+# Useful tools for the game Wolfenstein: Enemy Territory
 mapscripts, waypoints, configs, and tools for wolfenstein enemy territory